 </PreExecution>?

-Pre-cache path for GFFS
+Pre-cache path for GFFS FIX THIS FOR GENERAL WIDE AREA FILE SYSTEMS

-If the GFFS is available and used by applications the user might want to alert the BES to tell the local GFFS environment to begin pre-fetching and caching portions of the GFFS name space.
+If the GFFS is available and used by applications, the user might want to alert the BES to tell the local GFFS environment to begin pre-fetching and caching portions of the GFFS name space.
 This is done using the optional GFFSPreCache directive.
 The BES MAY at its own discretion interact with the local GFFS implementation to begin pre-fetching or ignore the directive.
 The semantics of execution are unchanged by pre-fetching.

 File Staging